 - Shortly after submission of your application, you will receive an email with login information for accessing your Non-Degree Applicant Portal.

-- Within the portal, you will be able to upload your registration permission and unofficial copy of your bachelor’s degree, and pay your application fee.
+- Within the portal, you will be able to upload your registration permission (if required) and unofficial copy of your bachelor’s degree.

-NOTE: We will NOT finalize any non-degree application if it is missing a registration clearance, application fee or an unofficial transcript.
+NOTE: We will NOT finalize any non-degree application if it is missing an unofficial transcript or registration clearance (if required).

 Information for New Non-Degree Students